urbanjost/M_draw/README.md

 ## M_draw - low level vector graphics library

 ## DESCRIPTION
-This is the base graphics library intended for use with Fortran although largely written in C. It is based on the public domain VOGLE graphics library.
+This is a base graphics library intended for use with Fortran although largely written in C. It is based on the public domain VOGLE graphics library.
 It allows for creating vector-based graphics with a variety of output devices.